What Is An Episiotomy? 9 Must-Know Facts About Episiotomy

 8. Preventing Infection Is Important

 Taking care of the healing cut is crucial.
 This will avoid infections and even more complications.
 After every trip to the bathroom, clean the area.
-You can do this by pouring warm water over it.
+You can do this by washing it with warm water.
 And when you empty your bowel, wipe from front to back, away from the cut.9

 9. Reduce Your Need For An Episiotomy